amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 # A Practical example: forecasting the next US president using economic growth

-In this section, we use data collected by political scientist Douglas Hibbs, as featured in the book *Regression and Other Stories* by Gelman, Hill, and Vehtari.
+In this section, we use data collected by political scientist Douglas Hibbs, as introduced in the book *Regression and Other Stories*, chapter 7, by Gelman, Hill, and Vehtari.
 The dataset is available for download from the book's [official repository](https://github.com/avehtari/ROS-Examples).

 Hibbs developed a model known as "Bread and Peace" to forecast US election outcomes based on economic growth as the only feature (with adjustments made for wartime conditions).
 The data is presented in the table below, where `vote` represents the incumbent party's vote percentage, and `growth` denotes the average personal income growth during the years leading up to the vote.